o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 Prior to running TIAF locally, you must [clone and build the OpenCppCoverage fork](./debuffing-tiaf/#how-do-i-configure-and-install-opencppcoverage) and [enable the TIAF at the CMake level](./general-information/#how-do-i-turn-the-tiaf-onoff-in-automated-review).
 {{< /note >}}

-In order to reproduce a TIAF run locally we must first obtain all of the environmental information about the run.
-We can do this by navigating to the appropriate Jenkins build and clicking on either the `test_impact_analysis_profile_native` or `test_impact_analysis_profile_python` stages to retrieve the console output.
-At the very top of the console output, we will see the output of the TIAF AR scripts prior to the invocation of the appropriate runtime, like so:
+To reproduce a TIAF run locally, you must first obtain all of the environmental information about the run.
+You can do this by navigating to the appropriate Jenkins build and clicking on either the `test_impact_analysis_profile_native` or `test_impact_analysis_profile_python` stages to retrieve the console output.
+At the very top of the console output, you will see the output of the TIAF AR scripts prior to the invocation of the appropriate runtime, like so:

 ```
 [2023-03-30T09:42:22.809Z] D:\workspace\o3de>python\python.cmd -u scripts\build\ci_build.py --platform Windows --type test_impact_analysis_profile_python